Arenado goes on injured list with sore left shoulder

-The loss of the five-time All-Star and seven-time Gold Glove winner is a big blow for a Rockies team trying to hang in the postseason chase after starting 11-3.
+The loss of the five-time All-Star is a big blow for a Rockies team trying to hang in the postseason chase after starting 11-3.
 They’ve gone 12-26 since Aug.
 9, which is tied for the worst winning percentage in the major leagues over that span.

 Colorado entered the day trailing Cincinnati, Milwaukee and San Francisco by three games for the final NL wild-card spot.
 The New York Mets were a half-game in front of Colorado as well.